-Winners will be selected based on quality of the recommendation, originality, creativity, adherence to the theme and overall quality of the essay submission as noted below.
-Scholarships will be awarded on a monthly basis.
+The Zenith American Dream Scholarship winners will be selected based on quality of the recommendation, originality, creativity, adherence to the theme and overall quality of the essay submission as noted below.
+Scholarships will be awarded based on selection criteria outlined in the guidelines on a monthly basis.
 Student scholarship winners will be notified within 45 days of the scholarship application submission date by the Campus Director or other campus official.